Here are some things you need to know about Universal Healthcare when traveling overseas

 - Home Leave or Furlough Coverage

 One of the almost universal myths about ‘Universal health care and medical insurance’ is that it is universal.
 That it will cover you anywhere, anytime.
-That is simply not true once you leave the USA.
+That is simply not true once you leave the USA or your network.

 Protect those you love – Make sure your team or young adult or volunteers don’t get on a plane unless they are protected.